ABOUT ROHATYN | JEWISH STONES UA

 A bird's-eye view of the destruction of Rohatyn in WWI.
 Source: Tomasz Wiśniewski Collection.

 During World War I, Rohatyn was engulfed in battles of the eastern front and alternately occupied by Russian forces and the allied armies of Austria-Hungary, Germany, and the Ottoman Empire.
 In two waves of the shifting front during the first year of the war, the town was burned by the retreating Russian army, destroying most of Rohatyn's building stock including Jewish homes and synagogues.
-During the second retreat in 1915, Russians forcibly deported more than 500 Jewish men from Rohatyn to Kyiv and then to Chembar (Belinsky), Russia); the men were unable to return to Rohatyn until 1917.
-From 1916 the Central Powers armies led by Germany established a military camp and training center outside of Rohatyn, where they remain as reserves behind the front line for most of the rest of the war.
+During the second retreat in 1915, Russians forcibly deported more than 500 Jewish men from Rohatyn to Kyiv and then to Chembar (Belinsky), Russia; the men were unable to return to Rohatyn until 1917.
+From 1916 the Central Powers armies led by Germany established a military camp and training center outside of Rohatyn, where they remained as reserves behind the front line for most of the rest of the war.
 A number of Rohatyn Jews served in the Austro-Hungarian army during this time, until the defeat of the Central Powers in the west and the collapse of the three empires in the alliance.

 Hebrew school kindergarten class in Rohatyn, 1937.
 Source: Rohatyn Yizkor Book.